KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 * How many membrane proteins are there?

 Extra task:
-I have made this dataset a bit closer to what you might see in real life.
-Now try to work with it.
+Mess up this dataset to make it a bit closer to what you might see in real life.
+Now try to work with it in python.

 ::: {.callout-answer}